 Not at all.
 These brownies are so rich and fudgy with the most decadent chocolate flavour.
 You would never guess they are made with avocados.

-While being dairy free and gluten free this avocado brownie recipe is not vegan because it contains eggs.
+While being dairy free and gluten free this brownie recipe is not vegan because it contains eggs.
 I have not tried any egg replacers in the recipe so I cannot say if they would work out or not.
 If you try any egg replacers please let me know how it goes.

-Other dessert recipes you will love:
+Other delicious brownie recipes you will love:

 Recipe

-Paleo Double Chocolate Avocado Brownies
+Gluten-Free Avocado Brownies

 Equipment